matsuda0528/ravensat/README.md

 # Ravensat

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/ravensat`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Ravensat is an interface to SAT Solver .
+In order to use Ravensat, you need to install SAT Solver and specify the name of the Solver .
+(If you do not specify SAT Solver, it will use the one bundled in the gem .)

-## Installation(Not implemented)
+## Installation

 Add this line to your application's Gemfile: